howardmatari/GumShoe/README.md

 Prerequisites
 No special hardware or software is required to use this web app.
 All you need is a modern browser.

+Running the tests
+Basic functionality testing to make sure navbar is working

+And coding style tests
+ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.

 Screenshots
 https://evening-badlands-50066.herokuapp.com/members.html